valera-rozuvan-archive/cgit-server-setup/README.md

 # cgit server setup

+## wip has moved

+Future work on this repository has moved to the monorepo [valera-rozuvan/bash-scripts](https://github.com/valera-rozuvan/bash-scripts).
+This repo is archived for historic purposes (to preserve commit history).
+Navigate over to [bash-scripts/cgit-server-setup](https://github.com/valera-rozuvan/bash-scripts/tree/main/cgit-server-setup) to see updates (if any).

+## introduction

 A bunch of shell scripts and config files to make life easier when setting up a cgit server.

 ## getting latest source